Luna Steelheart

 Luna Steelheart: Oh, of course, yeah.

 Luna Steelheart: Honestly, it has been like a hope into the darker parts of my life.
-You know I [inaudible] from depression and anxiety, and whenever I struggle I start to think of the light that drag has inspired me to be and been able to show my life a lot more meaning and been able to allow me to connect with other people in ways that I could never dream of.
-It allows me to just see that everything does have an art form and all art is beautiful.
-I do find a lot of connectivity between myself and my drag persona and whenever I’m feeling down or scared, Luna is typically my torch and my strength and my armor to continue to be strong and, you know, hold my ground and be who I am.
+Uh, you know I [inaudible] from depression and anxiety.
+And whenever I struggle, I start to think of the light that drag has inspired me to be and, uh, has been able to show my life a lot more meaning and has been able to allow me to connect with other people in ways that I could never dream of.
+It allows me to just see that everything does have an art form, and all art is beautiful.
+I do find a lot of connectivity between myself and my drag persona.
+And whenever I’m feeling down or scared, Luna is typically my, my torch and my, my strength and my, my armor to continue to be strong and, uh, you know, hold my ground and be who I am.

-Connor McDonald: So you would say that drag has changed you personally as well as behaviorally?
+Connor McDonald: So, you would say that drag has changed you personally, as, as well as behaviorally?

 Luna Steelheart: Absolutely.